 Does insurance cover periodontal treatments?

-While every health plan is different, most cover at least some of the costs of periodontal treatments.
-Our staff are experts in insurance and are always happy to help you understand what is covered and what isn’t.
+While every dental plan is different, most cover at least some of the costs of periodontal treatments.
+Our staff are experts in insurance and are always happy to help you understand what may or may not be covered.
 Give us a call and we can discuss your specific circumstances.

 Is there anything I should bring in for my first visit?